maxime1992/angular-ngrx-starter/README.md

 ## Note on service-worker
 The starter is pre-configured to generate a service-worker (thanks to angular-cli) and the only thing you need to do if you want your app to work offline, is to set `serviceWorker` to `true` in `.angular-cli.json`.

+## Note on unit testing
+The starter is pre-configured to use Chromium in headless mode.
+If you want to change that behavior, you can simply pass the browser of your choice in `karma.conf.js`, property `browsers`.

 <hr>

 # Lint, format and IDE setup